 - 75,000 Avios at $975

-The card has a $95 annual fee, so I value the sign-up bonus (after subtracting the first year’s annual fee) at $555 or $880, depending on how much spend you’re able to complete.
+The card has a $95 annual fee, so I value the welcome bonus (after subtracting the first year’s annual fee) at $555 or $880, depending on how much spend you’re able to complete.

 How do I come up with the value of 1.3 cents per Avios?
 Ultimately there’s no science to points valuations, and it’s both an absolute and relative exercise.
 For reference, here’s the British Airways Executive Club award chart: